mickel20172017/MCPluginSnake/README.md

-# MCSnake
+# MCPSnake
-A fork of the MCSnake Server Software supporting custom plugins
+A fork of the MCSnake server software made by Tycho10101 supporting custom plugins

 ## Requirements
 - Python 3.x.x area (made in 3.12.10)